masih4/NucleiAnalysis/README.md

 1. Dataset descriptions and implementation details of the NucFuseRank paper.
 2. A list of publicly available datasets for automated nuclei analysis.
 ## 1. NucFuseRank paper:
-In this paper, we introduced a fused dataset for nuclei instance segmentation task.
-The dataset is constructed from publicly available H&E stained datasets and is evaluated using two state of the art models: CellViT and HoVerNeXt.
+In this paper, we evaluated publicly available H&E-stained datasets using two state-of-the-art models: CellViT and HoVerNeXt.
+We also introduced a fused dataset constructed from these datasets.
 <img width="4292" height="2148" alt="image" src="https://github.com/user-attachments/assets/a32215de-01bc-45ba-9901-b091b357e00c" />

 | Dataset | Model | PQ | AJI | Dice | Precision | Recall | PQ Rank | Mean Rank |